Revellers party in South Korea's capital of mud

 1 Min Read

-BORYEONG, South Korea, July 21 (Reuters) - Revellers danced and wrestled on Friday in South Korea's capital of mud, kicking off a nine-day festival expected to lure millions of people to this quaint coastal city.
+BORYEONG, South Korea (Reuters) - Revellers danced and wrestled on Friday in South Korea's capital of mud, kicking off a nine-day festival expected to lure millions of people to this quaint coastal city.

 Boryeong, which is hosting the 20th annual Mud Festival about 190 km (120 miles) southwest of the capital, Seoul, says its mud has special powers to refresh the skin and soothe the soul.